iterative/dvc.org/content/docs/command-reference/fetch.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from remote storage.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is `4`.
 Note that the default value can be set using the `jobs` config option with `dvc remote modify`.
-Using more jobs may speed up the operation.
+Using more jobs may improve the operation.

 - `-a`, `--all-branches` - fetch cache for all Git branches instead of just the